-What is the general length of a notice period?
+Which factors determine the length of a notice period?

-Notice periods can vary anywhere from being ‘no notice’ to a month or more.
-Your required notice period will depend on:
+Notice periods can vary anywhere from zero notice to a month or more.

 - Your type of employment